 So before I say anything else, look at this! ↓

-It is not a blueberry muffin, if not a ton of blueberries explode in your mouth.
+It is not a lemon blueberry muffin, if not a ton of blueberries explode in your mouth.
 Yes, I meant in almost every single bite.

 Also just enough lemon zest and juice for that balanced sweet-tart flavor.
-Not too tangy too wrinkle your eyes.
+Not too tangy to wrinkle your eyes.
 Just enough for that light, fresh and sweet citrus taste.